-This spreadsheet provides ADE program staff with a snapshot of what classes are being offered and the number of students that are being served in the site's 21st CCLC program.
-It enables ADE staff to provide technical assistance throughout the year to grantees that may need additional guidance.
+This report provides ADE program staff with a snapshot of status of program goals and activities being offered to students and families.
+The report enables ADE staff to provide technical assistance throughout the year to grantees that may need additional guidance.